LotteLutkenhaus/slow-and-steady/README.md

 # Slow and Steady

-The Milon Me app is not the best way to track progress.
+For Milon circuit training, the Milon Me app is not the best way to track progress.
+It contains mostly aggregated statistics that make it hard to see in which way you are progressing.
 This project is part of a pipeline to retrieve data from the Milon API, store it in a Neon PostgreSQL database, and eventually use it for analysis and visualization in a dashboard.

 This repo contais a Google Cloud function that polls the Milon API every 6 hours, retrieves training data, and upserts it into the database.